It’s true, thinking of your young child “helping” in the kitchen is not a pleasant thought for many parents, including myself.

 I didn’t really let my children do the dishes until the age of 8 (but many parenting experts say that 6+ is fine assuming there are no sharp knives or fine china).

-What I did do when they were younger was fill the sink with some warm water and add a bit of soap and then throw in some some plastic dishes and cutlery!
+What I did do when they were younger was fill the sink with some warm water and a bit of dish soap and then throw in some some plastic dishes and cutlery!

 Water play is a great time to work on language development and increase your child’s vocabulary.